The Ladder of Divine Ascent ... an icon from Mount Sinai based on the work of Saint John Klimakos

 An icon of the same title, The Ladder of Divine Ascent, depicts a ladder extending from earth to heaven (see Genesis 28: 12).
 Several monks are seen climbing a ladder.
 At the top is Christ, prepared to receive them into Heaven.
 Angels are helping the climbers, and demons are trying to shoot them with arrows or to drag the climbers down, no matter how high up the ladder they may be.

 The best-known version of this icon, a small 12th century work, is one of the best-known icons in Saint Catherine’s Monastery on Mount Sinai.
-It was one of the principle exhibits at the Byzantium exhibition in the Royal Academy of Arts in London four years ago, which I reviewed for the Athens News.
+It was one of the principle exhibits at the Byzantium exhibition in the Royal Academy of Arts in London last year.

 Most versions of the icon show at least one person falling off the ladder and down into hell.
 Often, in a lower corner, Saint John Klimakos is shown gesturing towards the ladder, with rows of monks behind him.